-• The Fusion Hybrid and MKZ Hybrid vehicles can easily be identified by the "Hybrid" badges located on the left and right front doors.
-There is a "Hybrid" nameplate on the trunk lid (located on the right hand side) that also includes the green leaf/blue highway "Hybrid" icon.
+The Fusion Hybrid vehicles can be easily identified by the Hybrid badges located on the left and right front doors.
+There is a Hybrid nameplate on the deck lid (located on the right hand side) that also includes the green leaf/blue highway Hybrid icon.